 “Well, yeah, he did keep his end of the deal, didn’t he?”
 Sanosuke’s expression gradually became pensive.
 “Actually that’s kinda weird, now I think about it.
 He really isn’t the kind of guy to keep a deal like that… but since he did, that’s all that matters, isn’t it?”

 In order to allow her to draw out information as effectively as possible, Megumi, like any questioner, was given an overview of events relevant to an assessment prior to interrogating witnesses.
 And Kenshin could tell now that what she’d just heard did not entirely tally with what she’d known before entering the hall today.
-As usual, however, her surprise did not sound in her voice as she wondered, “Usui himself told you he had released Saitou?”
+As usual, however, surprise was absent from her voice as she wondered, “Usui himself told you he had released Saitou?”

 “Actually I haven’t seen Usui since then.
 I figured he was keeping his head down until after dad got back so one of the other guards could take the blame for Saitou escaping.
 They were really freaking out, too, when it turned out Saitou was gone — one of ’em ran away, and I really couldn’t blame him.
 And then the second dad came home, the whole place was just suddenly swarming with sovvies, like they knew exactly when he was going to be back, and we were all arrested.
 But, yeah, if you need me at Usui’s assessment — he is getting assessed, right? — I can tell you everything I know about him.”

 In direct contrast to how he’d reacted to the idea of making avowal at his father’s assessment, Sanosuke seemed to be taking a grim pleasure at the thought of disclosing everything he knew about someone he disliked so much more straightforwardly.
-And there was a touch of tightness around his mouth, a tilt to his brows, a fleeting haunted look in his eyes that he seemed to be trying his best to hide, indicating (to Kenshin, at least) that, no matter how bravely he’d implied that this encounter had merely been a little more of something he had quite a lot of, he was more distressed about his interactions with Usui than he was letting on.
+And there was a touch of tightness around his mouth, a tilt to his brows, a fleeting haunted look in his eyes that he seemed to be trying his best to hide, indicating (to Kenshin, at least) that, no matter how bravely he’d implied this encounter had merely been an additional instance of something he had quite a lot of, he was more distressed about his interactions with Usui than he was letting on verbally.

 If Megumi had also noticed how much Sanosuke had really suffered by fulfilling his part of the bargain he’d made, still she chose to wrap things up and not pursue the matter.
-And when the questioner had declared herself finished with the accused, Kaoru took over by wondering whether the arbiter had anything to ask the witness.
+And when the questioner had declared herself finished with the accused, Kaoru took over by wondering whether the arbiter had anything to ask.

 Kenshin smiled at her.
 Both she and Megumi could probably tell how engrossed he was in this assessment — for one thing, he hadn’t made a single request regarding the nearby overhot stove — just as he could read Megumi’s little reactions of surprise and the outrage Kaoru had been subtly evincing about the Usui business.
 He shook his head.